etan18/Obsidian-Notes/Computer Science/Machine Structures/GPU.md

 >[!important] CUDA
 >CUDA is a parallel computing platform developed by NVIDIA that is used to enable software to interface with GPUs to be able to run GPU-accelerated applications.
 It is based in [[C]]++.

+>[!important] Triton
+>OpenAI develops Triton, a Python-based open-source programming language to automate and simplify the GPU optimizations that typically require lower-level CUDA knowledge.